jmkulakowski/my-library/dynamic-images-by-ratio/README.md

 # Dynamic Images By Ratio

-A javascript class that allows the user to automatically set the height of inline images based on their widths and a given ratio.
+A javascript class that transforms an image within a container into a background image with a cover-style effect, based on a given ratio.

 <a href="https://jmkulakowski.github.io/my-library/dynamic-images-by-ratio/" target="_blank">demo usage</a>

-*** **NOTE** ***
-*The class is currently only built to handle image containers that have widths higher than, or equal to, their heights.
-In other words, a 4:5 ratio would not be supported, but a 5:4 ratio would be.
-Equal widths and heights are also supported (i.e. 1:1).*

 ## Installation